 For more news items, click on Mike's Turtle Net Picks

 Announcing the Release of the Draft Desert Renewable Energy Conservation Plan (DRECP)

 Click DRECP for the DRECP web site.
 Click Draft for links to the document's sections.
 Click Data Basin to view Plan maps.
-The Comment period is September 26, 2014 through Friday, January 9, 2015.
+The Comment period has been extended through Monday, February 23, 2015.